ttimbers/Introduction-to-machine-learning-in-python/README.md

-These workshop slides, and exercises are shared under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and the workshop software iss shared under the [MIT license](https://choosealicense.com/licenses/mit/).
+These workshop slides, and exercises are shared under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and the workshop software is shared under the [MIT license](https://choosealicense.com/licenses/mit/).
 See [the license file](LICENSE.md) for more information on how you can use and should cite this work.